kubecost/docs/savings.md

 The Savings page provides an array of panels containing different insights capable of lowering your Kubernetes and cloud spend.

-The monthly savings values on this page are precomputed every hour for performance reasons, while per-cluster views of these numbers, and the numbers on each individual savings page, are computed live.
-This may result in some discrepancies between the Savings page and the pages of individual Savings insights.
+The monthly savings values on this page are precomputed every hour for performance reasons, while per-cluster views of these numbers, and the numbers on each individual Savings insight page, are computed live.
+This may result in some discrepancies between estimated savings values of the Savings page and the pages of individual Savings insights.

 ### Kubernetes insights